STEPH-5/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-global_variables:Here's a script that lists the environment variables 5-local_variables:Here's a script that adheres to the requirement of being exactly two lines long 6-create_local_variable:Here's a script that creates a new local variable called BEST with the value "School":
+7-create_global_variable:Here's an example of how you can export a global variable